TheDusKnight/angular-movie-db/README.md

 The position will be updated and it should not occur at the old position anymore.

-How to scale the card on hover and it's not just zoom the image@1128 Try giving some extra padding for the container.

 @1002How to modify css of ngb-corousel?
 Hint: look for ng-deep